Airrr17/AArduino_extra_mini/README.md

 **Board version 0.9:**
 I just wanted to make a smaller board for this microcontroller.
 _Size is 12.5mm X 25.5mm only!_
 So here is minimal ATmega328p configuration.
-All pins are exposed for use.
+ALL pins are exposed for use and arranged form D2 to D13 and from A0 to A7 clockwise.
 No voltage regulator, 5.0v maximum. rtfm.
 You can flash a bootloader after soldering the cpu, use SPI pins then.